LihaoR/Entropy-Regularized-RL/README.md

 This is A3C with Proper Entropy Bounses( Also GAE).

-The gaussian kernel is from haarnoja.
-I will upload sql and sac soon.

 Run it by
 ```
 python A3C.py
 ```
+### soft q learning

+The gaussian kernel is from haarnoja.
+I will upload sql and sac soon.
+This is for atari, but I didn't test, I think there exist some problems, I will fix them soon.

 ### Paper